How to Get a PUC Certificate for a Bike?

 Ans: No, you cannot update the registration number in the PUCC. -

-Ans: If the PUCC of your vehicle is expired, you might face fines, penalties and even your vehicle can be seized.
+Ans: If the PUCC of your vehicle has expired, you may face fines, penalties, and even have your vehicle seized.

 *TP price for less than 75 CC two-wheelers.
 All savings are provided by insurers as per IRDAI-approved insurance plan.
 Standard T&C apply.